U.S. Senate Democrats pulling all-nighter on climate change

 Republican lawmakers have been among the leading opponents of efforts to address climate change.

-Shortly before Senate Democrats began their offensive, Republican Senator Jeff Sessions of Alabama rose to say that many were misinformed about the threat of global warming.
+Shortly before Senate Democrats began their offensive, Republican Senator Jeff Sessions of Alabama rose to say that many are misinformed about the threat of global warming.

 "There has been a lot of exaggeration, there has been a lot of hype," Sessions said.
 "It's time for us to be a bit more cautious and to be less alarmist and to focus more on the science of the situation."